Hawalaa/Dealer-Plus/README.md

 </details>

 <details>
-    <b>Sample output of creating, updating, or getting the detail of an automobile</b>
+    <summary>Sample output of creating, updating, or getting the detail of an automobile</summary>

     {
       "href": "/api/automobiles/1C3CC5FB2AN120174/",